edwelker/astro-markdown-personal-site/src/content/blog/panda_gourmet_mar_2025.md

 [![Dan Dan noodles](https://live.staticflickr.com/65535/54419563585_1c4b05a8cf_c.jpg)](https://flickr.com/photos/ed_welker/54419563585/)

 This is still my all-time favorite, and yet, I'm not sure what goes into it.
-There was a pork topping, yui cai, some hot dried red pepper, and possibly some Szechuan Peppercorn oil..
+There was a pork topping, ya cai, some hot dried red pepper, and possibly some Szechuan Peppercorn oil.

 I'll need to get more to figure it out fully.

-Note: that the first time I got this there, it was the most amazing thing I've ever had, and the whole dish was perfectly balanced.
+Note: The first time I got this there, it was the most amazing thing I've ever had, and the whole dish was perfectly balanced.